 Highest Paying Environmental Jobs

 Geographic location also plays a key role in establishing a career in the sustainable realm.
 Job seekers have strong preferences when it comes to where they live, and that is just as true for green job seekers.
 However, depending on the specific industry or job title, green professionals must be willing to go where the jobs are.
-For example, the vast majority of solar energy related jobs are currently found in Southern California, the Sun Belt, and along the Eastern Seaboard.
-By comparison, wind energy jobs are mostly located in the middle corridor states of Texas, Oklahoma, Nebraska, Minnesota and the Dakotas.
+For example, the vast majority of solar energy related jobs are currently found in California with Florida, Massachusetts, New York, and Texas also leading in the top states for solar jobs.

 Green Your Resume